abhanjac/blood_cell_image_segmentation/README.md

 For example, there should be images with an Eosinophil and a Basophil with healthy RBCs in the background, images with a Monocyte and Platelet clumps on a background containing both healthy and infected RBCs, images containing only Lymphocytes on a background of infected RBCs, etc. None of the databases mentioned earlier has this much variety.
 Additionally, total number of WBC images over all the databases is around **391**, which is not sufficient for a good training.
 Hence, a fresh dataset was created which has the desired variations, using images from the previously mentioned databases as building blocks.

+As a first step, a set of images is created that has only one kind of cell in them along with their binary masks.
+This is done for the LISC, KAGGLE, and MAMIC images.
+IUMC images are already in this format.